Anthony Davis Player Props: Lakers vs. Bulls

 Anthony Davis Insights vs. the Bulls

-- Davis' opponents, the Bulls, have one of the slowest offensive tempos, ranking 24th, averaging 101.6 possessions per game, while his Lakers average 104.9 per game, fourth-highest among NBA teams.
+- Davis' opponents, the Bulls, have one of the NBA's slowest tempos with 101.5 possessions per game, while his Lakers average the sixth-most possessions per game with 104.8.

-- Allowing 112.3 points per game, the Bulls are the seventh-ranked squad in the NBA defensively.
+- On defense, the Bulls have given up 112.4 points per game, which is eighth-best in the league.

-- The Bulls are the 14th-ranked squad in the NBA, conceding 43.1 rebounds per contest.
+- The Bulls are the 14th-ranked team in the league, giving up 43 rebounds per contest.

-- In terms of assists, the Bulls are 20th in the NBA, conceding 25.9 per game.
+- In terms of assists, the Bulls have allowed 26.1 per game, 24th in the league.

 Anthony Davis vs. the Bulls